payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/xmpp-notifier.md

 Check the **Enabled** box \(and the **Dynamic** box too if you don't want to restart the domain\) and input the required information.

-**NOTE**: The room's ID is incorrectly labeled as _Room Name_, so be sure to always input the room's ID.
+**NOTE**: On release _171_, the room's ID is incorrectly labeled as _Room Name_, so be sure to always input the room's ID.
+This will be fixed on future releases.

 Hit the **Save** button to preserve the changes.